Python Multithreading - You Could Be Wasting Time

 #!/usr/bin/env python """ Script that takes a path to a file as an argument, and executes each line in that file with a thread a pool equal in size to the cpu_count of the computer, thus fully utilizing the CPU. """ #!/usr/bin/env python import multiprocessing import sys import subprocess def process_line(line_command): subprocess.check_call(line_command, shell=True) num_cpu = multiprocessing.cpu_count() job_pool = multiprocessing.Pool(num_cpu) # Fetch the commands file path which # contains each command we wish # to run on a separate line cmds_fp = sys.argv lines = [line.strip() for line in open(cmds_fp, 'r')] job_pool.map(process_line, lines)

-Python multithreading is useful for removing I/O bottlenecks, but if your application is CPU intensive and it cannot use multiprocessing, then you may need to use another language such as Java instead.
+Python multithreading is useful for removing I/O bottlenecks, but if your application is CPU intensive and it cannot use multiprocessing, then you may need to use another language such as Java or Rust instead.

 - The two code examples for demonstrating multithreading are based on Darren's blog - Basic Python Multithreading